Your work and career

 In today’s competitive job market, employers often look for candidates who have relevant professional qualifications alongside academic study and experience.

-By working with employers and professional bodies we are helping you to develop the skills they’re looking for.
+By working with employers and professional bodies, we are helping develop the skills they’re looking for.
 Our industry relationships provide a number of benefits to you including professional body membership, dual awards, access to mentors and other online resources.

-Details specific to your course can be found on individual course pages and may depend on which modules you take, but here is an idea:
+Details specific to your course can be found on individual course pages and may depend on which modules you take, but here is a rough idea:

-- Accounting and Finance courses.
-With accreditations from five professional bodies, including the Association of Certified Chartered Accountants (we are an ACCA Gold Learning partner), you can graduate with exemptions from several professional exams from our BSc(Hons) courses.
+• Our accounting and finance courses have accreditations from five professional bodies, including the Association of Certified Chartered Accountants (we are an ACCA gold learning partner).
+You can graduate with exemptions from several professional exams from our BSc(Hons) courses.

-- Business Management courses.
-Our business courses are also accredited by a number of professional bodies, depending on the modules and pathway you choose, you could also graduate with a Chartered Management Institute Diploma in Management in Leadership.
+• Our business management courses are accredited by a number of professional bodies.
+Depending on the modules and pathway you choose, you could graduate not just with a bachelor’s degree but also with a Chartered Management Institute Diploma in Management in Leadership.

-- Law courses.
-Our law courses are recognised by the Solicitors Regulation Authority and the Bar Standards Board.
-All our LLB(Hons), Law CPE and Law Conversion and Law LLM degrees are currently qualifying law degrees – meaning they complete your academic training needed to become a solicitor or barrister.
+• Our law courses are recognised by the Solicitors Regulation Authority and the Bar Standards Board.
+All our LLB(Hons) degrees are qualifying law degrees – meaning they meet the academic requirements to take the next step in becoming a solicitor or barrister.

-- Tourism and Events courses.
-As members of the Association for Events Management Education (AEME), the Association of Tourism in Higher Education and an affiliate member of the United Nations World Tourism Organisation, we have a longstanding association with these sectors.
+• Our tourism and events courses – we’re members of the Association for Events Management Education (AEME), the Association of Tourism in Higher Education and an affiliate member of the United Nations World Tourism Organisation.

-- Logistics MSc.
-Accredited by the Chartered Institute of Procurement and Supply (CIPS) and the Chartered Institute of Logistics and Transport (CILT) – these bodies inform our course content and offer several networking opportunities for students.
+• Our Logistics MSc is accredited by the Chartered Institute of Procurement and Supply (CIPS) and the Chartered Institute of Logistics and Transport (CILT).
+These professional bodies inform our course content and offer several networking opportunities for students.

-- The university is a member of the SAP University Alliances Programme – on our business and logistics courses you will gain experience using SAP software, one of the world’s most widely used enterprise planning systems.
+• The university is a member of the SAP University Alliances Programme.
+On our business and logistics courses you’ll gain experience using SAP software, one of the world’s most widely used enterprise planning systems.

-- We are also members of the Association to Advance Collegiate Schools of Business (AACSB), this connects us with other business schools to share best practice and research – influencing the way in which we prepare you to become an impactful leader.
+• We’re also members of the Association to Advance Collegiate Schools of Business (AACSB), which connects us with other business schools to share best practice and research – influencing the way in which we prepare you to become an impactful leader.

 Working while you study